TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: : Design and Implementation

 \smartparagraph{Model architecture.} We evaluated several models for mapping features to throughput.
 Linear regression offers interpretability but cannot capture nonlinear dynamics.
 Tree-based ensembles such as XGBoost handle heterogeneous features, are robust to outliers, and yield interpretable feature importances.
 Neural networks (feed-forward nets, Transformers) can exploit temporal dependencies.
 We default to XGBoost for its strong performance on mixed-scale tabular data, fast training, and resilience to missing or sparse inputs -- a critical property for \texttt{tcp\_info} features, where low-throughput tests may send no bytes for hundreds of milliseconds.
 We also experimented with neural network architectures, using feed-forward nets as lightweight baselines and Transformers for long-range sequence modeling (see \S\ref{sec:ablation} for comparison).

 \smartparagraph{Training objective.} Another crucial decision is the choice of training objective.
 Relative-error losses (e.g., $L_{\text{rel}}(y,\hat y) = \tfrac{|y-\hat y|}{|y|+\gamma}$) emphasize proportional accuracy but can produce unstable gradients as $y \to 0$.
 In contrast, absolute-error losses such as squared error ($L_{\text{sq}}(y,\hat y) = (y-\hat y)^2$) yield stable optimization and prioritize accuracy at high speeds, leading to greater data savings.
 Hybrid objectives that combine relative and absolute error are possible but add complexity.
-We therefore use Mean Squared Error (MSE) for its simplicity and efficiency\footnote{A limitation is that MSE de-emphasizes relative errors at low speeds.}.
+We therefore use Mean Squared Error (MSE) for its simplicity and efficiency.\footnote{A limitation is that MSE de-emphasizes relative errors at low speeds.} In principle, the regressor could be specialized by throughput regime.
+For example, one variant could be trained for low-throughput tests (<25 Mbps) and another for high-throughput tests (>400 Mbps).
+However, for simplicity and ease of deployment, we use a single unified regressor across all tests.